$\pi^0\rightarrow 2\gamma$ decay under strong magnetic fields in the NJL model: NJL model under strong magnetic fields: Mean field properties, mass and coupling to quarks

+where $\trD$ stands for trace in Dirac space.
+Notice that Eq.~(\ref{gapeqs}) is a gauge-independent expression, as it should be.
+Performing the usual deformation of the proper time integration paths (which effectively reduces to the substitution $\rho\to -i\tau$)~\cite{Schwinger:1951nm}, one gets

-This is a gauge-independent expression, as it should.
-It involves a momentum integral that is divergent and has to be properly regularized.
-As stated in the Introduction, we use the magnetic field independent regularization (MFIR) scheme: for a given unregularized quantity, the corresponding (divergent) $B\to 0$ limit is subtracted and then added in a regularized form.
+This is a divergent integral and has to be properly regularized.
+As stated in Sec.~\ref{Sec:intro}, we use the MFIR scheme: for a given unregularized quantity, the corresponding (divergent) $B\to 0$ limit is subtracted and then added in a regularized form.
 Thus, each quantity can be separated into a ``$B=0$'' term and a ``magnetic'' contribution.
-The divergent ``$B=0$'' piece is then regularized by introducing a 3D momentum cutoff $\Lambda$.
-Notice that, in general, the ``$B=0$" term still depends implicitly on $B$ (e.g.\ through the values of the dressed quark masses $M$); hence, it should not be confused with the value of the studied quantity at vanishing external field.
-The resulting regularized form of the gap equation can be found e.g.\ in Ref.~\cite{Coppola:2019uyr}.

-Next, we consider quadratic terms in the expansion of $S_{\rm bos}$ in powers of $\delta\mathcal{D}_{x,x'}$.
-We omit the description of charged pion contributions, since charged pions cannot mix neither with the photon nor the $\pi^0$.
-In contrast, neutral pions are in general expected to mix with photons~\cite{Brauner:2017uiu}.
-Here we consider only lowest-order dynamical electromagnetic contributions to the $\pi^0 \rightarrow \gamma\gamma$ decay; thus, we dismiss possible $\pi^0 - \gamma$ mixing effects.
-As usual, the $\pi^0$ effective propagator can be obtained from a resummation of quark loop chains, using the random phase approximation.
-Since we are dealing with a neutral particle, the contributions of Schwinger phases associated with quark propagators [see Eq.~\eqref{propx}] cancel out, leading to gauge invariant polarization functions that depend only on the difference $x-x'$ (i.e., they are translationally invariant).
-If one performs a Fourier transformation, the conservation of momentum implies that the polarization function is diagonal in the momentum basis.
-Thus, in this basis we have
+The regularized integral is given by~\cite{Coppola:2019uyr}

 where